 Make a sling

-If you have a broken bone or a sprain of any kind you want to make sure that you’re not using that part of your body as much as you can.
+If you have a broken bone or a sprain of any kind, you want to make sure that you’re not using that part of your body as much as you can.
 Making a sling can help you keep pressure off it and it’s actually easy to do.

-If you have a piece of cloth already you can put your arm in the cloth and use the paracord to tie it behind your neck.
+If you have a piece of cloth available, you can put your arm in the cloth and use the paracord to tie it behind your neck.
 If not, you’ll need a little more paracord to make the sling itself.

 - Wrap the cord a few times around your arm.

 - Make sure it’s wrapped from your wrist up (you don’t need to wrap the entire arm)

 - Take the ends and pull up around your neck to tie a knot.

 - Make sure your arm forms a 90 degree angle at your elbow.

 Splint a broken bone

 If you have a broken bone that needs to be splinted, it’s definitely important to have paracord.
 Here is what you need to do: